mhamilton723/gender-recognition/README.md

 Now copy paste the url, in this case `http://5147322-0829:6006` and check out your model in action.

-### Downloading Trained Models and Logs
+## Downloading Trained Models and Logs

 If you cannot get the above working follow these steps to download copies of the tensorboard logs and the final trained model

-### Explore
+## Explore

-This is a simple network, feel free to play with the hyper-parameters, add more dropout, change the number of layers, add regularization, change the activation function, etc. Go wild.
+This is a simple network, feel free to
+   - Explore the hyper parameter space
+   - Add more dropout
+   - Change the number and size of layers
+   - Add regularization
+   - Change the activation function (maybe try SELU)
+   - Change the dataset to your favorite classification problem ([These are fun](https://github.com/junyanz/CycleGAN#datasets))
+   - Go wild

+## Contributing

+This is an open source project and contributions are welcome.
+To contribute, fork this project and take out a PR.
+If you used this project or found it helpful, drop me an email and let me know!